ldos-project/KernMLOps/README.md

 When using a new machine it is likely the counters used will be different from those already explicitly supported.
 Developers can run `python python/kernmlops collect perf-list` to get the names, descriptions, and umasks of the various hardware events on the new machine.
-From there developers can add the correct `name, umask` pair to an existing counter config that already exists.

 It is simplest to run the above command inside a container.

+Information on how to add additional counters for data collection can be found in `docs/Add-Perf-Counter.med`

 ## Dependencies